 So, in this article, you’ll talk about pain due to the forsus spring appliance in detail, why it happens, and know what to do for the painful condition.

-A forsus spring appliance is nothing but a special type of spring which surrounds a small piece of rod.
+A forsus spring appliance is nothing but a special type of spring that surrounds a small piece of rod.
 The orthodontists suggest you get forsus springs when bite correction is required to align teeth.

 During the appointment, your orthodontist will take a good look at your braces and teeth.
 He or she’ll do measurements to place the appliance.
 Then, with the help of his or her assistant, he or she’ll attach it with braces.